-Seagulls or Silver gulls are most abundant in Melbourne’s coastal and bay areas but have been known to nest more inland.
+Seagulls or Silver gulls are most prevalent in Melbourne’s coastal and bay areas but have been known to nest more inland.
 They have a long nesting season which can extend from late May to early February.
-They commonly roost in gutters, under solar panels, ariels, or roof valleys.
+They commonly roost in gutters, under solar panels, on aerials and in roof valleys.

-Like pigeons, their droppings are often acidic and can contain mites or other diseases.
+Like pigeons, their droppings are often acidic and can contain mites and other disease.
 While they usually eat small fish and other marine life, they can also scavenge through exposed garbage of organic waste; creating extensive mess and damage.

 Seagulls are very social creatures and tend to flock together.
 Bird control measures in Melbourne are often required to prevent damage and mess that flocks will leave.

-INTERESTING FACT: Large flocks of seagulls have been responsible for several crashes over time in Melbourne.
+INTERESTING FACT: Large flocks of seagulls have been responsible for several aviation incidents over time in Melbourne.

-Sparrows are well-known birds throughout the South-East of Australia, and two types of sparrows may require bird control in Melbourne.
+Sparrows are well known bird species throughout the South-East of Australia.
+There are two particular types of sparrows that may require bird control in Melbourne.

-The Welcome Sparrow is an Australian native species that you may need to consider bird proofing in Melbourne.
-They build mud nests mostly found under verandas, under eaves or sometimes inside commercial buildings.
+The Welcome Sparrow is an Australian native species that you may need to consider bird proofing for in Melbourne.
+They build mud nests mostly found under verandahs, under eaves and sometimes inside commercial buildings.

-Interesting Fact: Swallows often return year-after-year to the same nesting site, so it is vital that you bird proof your Melbourne home.
+Interesting Fact: Sparrows often return year-after-year to the same nesting site, so it is vital that you bird proof your Melbourne home.

 English Starlings are an introduced species in Victoria that has earned its reputation as a pest for several reasons.
-They like seagulls are very social and will often roost in flocks on buildings or roofs at night.
-Their largely acidic droppings deteriorate metal guttering, flashing, and valleys rendering bird proofing gutter essential.
-Its nesting season is usually September to January but commandeers and live in these nesting sites all year round.
+They, like seagulls are very social and will often roost in flocks on buildings or roofs at night.
+Their largely acidic droppings deteriorate metal guttering, flashing, and valleys rendering bird proofing your gutter essential.
+Its nesting season is usually September to January but generally they live in these nesting sites all year round.
 It is challenging to rid English Starlings from Melbourne areas once they are established.